Skip to main content

 Any information that an individual discloses to a member of the support services team (both staff and volunteers) or to a peer supporter is treated respectfully and sensitively.
 The team work closely to ensure that individuals receive the best support we can offer so sometimes it is necessary to share information within the team.
 In accordance with good self-care practice the team may also discuss matters in confidential supervision or support sessions with counsellors who are under the same obligations regarding confidentiality as staff and volunteers.

-Personal information conveyed to LawCare will not be shared outside LawCare without explicit and informed consent (other than in the exceptional circumstances listed below).
-Sometimes in order to help an individual we may need to liaise with external organisations so that we can provide effective support, e.g. contacting other support agencies or counsellors.
+Personal information conveyed to LawCare will not be shared outside the LawCare without explicit and informed consent (other than in the exceptional circumstances listed below).
+Sometimes in order to help an individual we may need to liaise with external organisations so that we can provide effective support, e.g., contacting other support agencies or counsellors.
 In these circumstances we will ask for permission to share any relevant information.

 Exceptional circumstances and limitations to confidentiality